GeminiDRSoftware/DRAGONS/astrodata/doc/ad_UserManual/data.rst

     >>> ds9.view(convolved_data)
     >>> ds9.scale('zscale')
     >>> ds9.blink()
-    >>> # when you are convinced it's been convolved, stop the blinking.
+    >>> # When you are convinced it's been convolved, stop the blinking.
     >>> ds9.blink(blink=False)

 Note that there is an Astropy way to do this convolution, with tools in